Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

 ## Additional Details
 - **Decimal Handling**: Uses `normalize` and `denormalize` from `SSMainPartial.sol` (1e18) for token amounts, fetched via `IERC20.decimals` or `listingContract.decimalsA/B`.
 Ensures consistent precision across tokens.
+- **Zero-Amount Payout Handling**: In `settleSingleLongLiquid` and `settleSingleShortLiquid`, zero-amount payouts (`required=0` for long, `amount=0` for short) are marked as completed (status 3) by creating an `UpdateType[]` to update the payout status via `listingContract.update`.
+This ensures zero-amount payouts are removed from `longPayoutByIndexView` or `shortPayoutByIndexView`, preventing indefinite pending states and array clogging in `SSListingTemplate.sol`.
+Non-zero payouts proceed with liquidity checks and transfers as usual.
 - **Reentrancy Protection**: All state-changing functions use `nonReentrant` modifier.
 - **Gas Optimization**: Uses `maxIterations` to limit loops, dynamic arrays for updates, `_checkAndTransferPrincipal` for efficient transfers, and `_processBuy/SellOrder` to reduce stack depth in `settleBuy/SellOrders` (~12 variables).
 - **Listing Validation**: Uses `onlyValidListing` modifier with `ISSAgent.getListing` checks to ensure listing integrity.